Easy-to-read medicine information about statins – what they are, how to take statins safely and possible side effects.

 Are there any risks with taking statins?

-- an increased risk of stroke caused by a bleed in the brain, but there is also a lower risk of stroke caused by a blocked blood vessel.
+- an increased risk of stroke caused by a bleed in the brain; however, there is also a lower risk of stroke caused by a blocked blood vessel.
+These risks are thought to balance each other out.

 Some people will have muscle pain or weakness when taking statins.
-This is rarely serious but if your pain is severe, sudden or comes on shortly after you start your statin see your doctor.
+This is rarely serious and often goes away with time.
+If your pain is severe, sudden or comes on shortly after you start your statin see your doctor.

-- Your doctor will check an enzyme called creatine kinase to see if the aches and pains are possibly being caused or made worse by the statins.
+Your doctor will check an enzyme called creatine kinase to see if the aches and pains are possibly being caused or made worse by the statins.
+If so:

-- If so, a lower dose or a different statin may be prescribed, or you may decide to either stop your statin or continue living with the aches because of its benefits.
-Your doctor will also want to check for a rare but serious condition called rhabdomyolisis and will check any other medicines you are taking; rhabdomyolisis can be caused by an interaction between statins and some other medicines including antibiotics.
+Your doctor will also want to check for a rare but serious condition called rhabdomyolisis and will check any other medicines you are taking.
+Rhabdomyolisis can be caused by an interaction between statins and some other medicines including antibiotics.

-Although statins can increase your risk of getting type 2 diabetes, it is usually recommended that people at risk of diabetes do take statins because the expected benefit in preventing heart attack and stroke with a statin is greater than the increase in cardiovascular risk with diabetes.
+There is a small chance that statins may increase your risk of getting type 2 diabetes.
+However, it is usually recommended that people at risk of diabetes do take statins if they are needed to help lower their cholesterol.
+This is because the overall benefit in terms of health and wellbeing of taking statins and preventing a heart attack or stroke is seen to be greater than the consequences of developing diabetes.

 What should I consider when deciding if I should start treatment with a statin?